davetron5000/naildrivin5.com-OLD/_posts/2013-06-17-production-is-all-that-matters.markdown

 ---
 layout: post
-title: "&#10106;&#10144; Production is all that matters"
+title: "Production is all that matters"
 date: 2013-06-16 12:53
-comments: true
+Feature: true
-categories:
 ---
 This is important.
 It has to do with your treatment and reaction to how your software runs in production.
 How your software runs in production is **all that matters**.
 The most amazing abstractions, cleanest code, or beautiful algorithms are meaningless if your code doesn't run well on production.